 The Quick Answer

-There are many certification options in the Equine Facilitated Wellness (EFW) field, meaning this can be an overwhelming and confusing decision at first.
-The Canadian certification program I usually recommend is through EFW Canada.
-EFW Canada have a credible and flexible certification approach for people who are seeking certification in EFW as a mental health, equine facilitated learning and/ or equine professional.
+There are many certification options in the Animal Assisted Therapy (AAT) and Equine Facilitated Wellness (EFW) fields, meaning this can be an overwhelming and confusing topic at first.
+For reasons I discuss in more depth below, the Canadian certification program I usually recommend for EFW is through The Professional Association for Equine Facilitated Wellness (Pro-EFW).
+Pro-EFW have a credible and flexible certification approach for people who are seeking certification in EFW as a mental health, equine facilitated learning and/ or equine professional.
 It is possible to certify in one, two or all three of these areas.

 The Longer Answer

-Firstly I believe that a certification program should speak to and assess your training, skills and credentials in all of the following areas:
+Firstly I believe that an EFW or AAT certification program should speak to and assess your training, skills and credentials in all of the following areas:

-- The human service you plan to provide (e.g. counselling, education, leadership, personal growth);
+- The human service you plan to provide (e.g. counselling, education, or leadership);

-- The animal you plan to work with (e.g. horses);
+- The animal you plan to work with (e.g. horses, dogs, or llamas);

-- The EFW approach you intend to follow; and
+- The EFW approach you intend to follow (e.g. attachment based); and

-The certification program that I have found does all of the above the best in Canada, and thus recommend for most people, is from Equine Facilitated Wellness-Canada.
+The certification program that I have found does all of the above the best in Canada is from Pro-EFW.

 If you found this article helpful, please share it!